RadioAstronomySoftwareGroup/pyuvdata/README.md

 issues in the [issue log](https://github.com/RadioAstronomySoftwareGroup/pyuvdata/issues) are very welcome, as are bug reports and feature requests.
 Please see our [guide on contributing](.github/CONTRIBUTING.md)

+# Telescopes
+pyuvdata has been used with data from the following telescopes.
+If you use it on data from a telescope we don't have listed here please let us know how it went via an issue!
+We would like to make pyuvdata generally useful to the community for as many telescopes as possible.
+* MWA
+* HERA
+* PAPER
+* LWA
+* ALMA
+* VLA
+* ATCA

 # Versioning
 We use a `generation.major.minor` version number format.
 We use the `generation`